vicariousdrama/nodeyez/_install_steps/4nodeyez.md

 Test that the nodeyez user has access to bitcoin-cli and lncli

-You can skip the portions below if you didn't setup bitcoin or lightning for the Nodeyez user in the sections above by continuing to Cloning the Project below.
+You can [skip to the next section](#clone-the-repository) if you didn't setup bitcoin or lightning for the Nodeyez user in the sections above.

 For bitcoin, lets get a simple output of mining info which yields the block height, difficulty, estimated hashrate per second, chain, and some other details